Lenovo Laptop

 Remove all screws from the bottom case.

-Remove two rubber mats.
+Remove the two rubber pads.

 Remove these two screws.